Manboy17/railroad/doc/Documentation.md

 Implementation: [my_implementation](../src/nl/saxion/cds/solution/MyGraph.java)

 #### Explanation
 A graph is a type of data structure that has nodes and edges (connections between nodes).
 Each edge can be associated by a weight, meaning the distance between nodes.
 In my implementation, I have implemented useful methods to build the graph and well-known algorithms to solve issues.
 To store nodes, I have used a custom MyHashMap, because it allows easily to map over all nodes and get their neighbour edges.
+I prefered a custom MyArrayList inside MyHashMap to store node’s edges, because, in my opinion, it is better for managing path.
+We can easily access the edges of each node and iterate over them.

 ### My iterative depth first search algorithms